I want to start off by being sure you see this link to download my free Passover stuff:

 Fun Kid Traditions

-Here’s a side note of something I’m going to try this year.
-Some people ask the children to wear their coats and have a stick in their hand for part of the Seder to remember the night of the Exodus.
-My kids are dying to try this tradition, mainly, I think because they want to have a big stick in the living room.
-LOL We will see how it goes.
-They will never forget it, that’s for sure, and if it helps them remember the Exodus and that we are just sojourners in this world with a heavenly citizenship, ready for Yeshua to return, then fine.
-I’ll let them have big sticks in the living room for this one night each year.
-I may also let them have pillows to recline as Yeshua reclined and because we can rest in Him.
+Some people ask the children to wear their coats and hold a stick during part of the Seder to remember the night of the Exodus.
+They will never forget it, that’s for sure, and if it helps them remember the Exodus and that we are just sojourners in this world with a heavenly citizenship, ready for Yeshua to return.
+Some also have pillows to recline as Yeshua reclined, and because we can rest in Him.

-This may also be a good place to mention another tradition we have, and that is to stay up all night.
-I usually don’t make it, but my kids do!
-I rent the Joseph Prince of Egypt movie, so they watch that a couple times, play games, and just hang out.
-Many families do this to remember that first Exodus night of watching and waiting for Yehovah.
+This may also be a good place to mention another tradition we have: staying up all night.
+I usually don’t survine it, but my kids do!
+I rent the Joseph Prince of Egypt movie, so they watch that a couple of times, play games, and just hang out.
+Many families do this to remember that first Exodus night of watching and waiting for Yahweh.
 Plus, it’s fun.

 About the Seder and Haggadah

-Look at the top of this post for the link to download the Haggadah I made and use.
+Look at the top of this article for the link to download the Haggadah in the Passover Kit.
 I tried to add lots of cues so the leader knows what to do and when.
-Most of it is self explanatory, which is intentional.
+Most of it is self-explanatory, intentionally so.
 Usually, the man of the house is the leader.
-I’m single, so I read those parts myself.
 There are three parts for the smallest children.
 And there are several reading parts of Scripture for older kids or any guest.
-I just go around the room as we go through the Seder.
-I also ad lib a LOT!
-It’s hard for me to stick to a script.
-If I think something needs more explanation, I take a moment to explain or teach, especially if someone has a question.
-My Seder is a little formal, but not so formal that I can’t follow the Holy Spirit’s guidance!
+We just go around the room as we go through the Seder.
+We also ad lib a lot!
+Sometimes it’s hard to stick to a script.
+If you think something needs more explanation, take a moment to explain or teach, especially if someone has a question.
+The Seder is a little formal, but not so formal that you can’t follow the Holy Spirit’s guidance!

-I do foot washing in my seder, in following Yeshua’s example.
-I do let my guests know this ahead of time.
-Of course, if someone doesn’t want to participate in this (or any part), I don’t make them.
-It’s written into my Haggadah and I have basins or bowls and towels ready.
-We will fill them half full with warm water when it’s time to do it.
-I have one bowl/basin and one towel for every two to four people so it doesn’t take too long.
+We do footwashing at our seder, following Yeshua’s example.
+I let my guests know this in advance.
+Of course, if someone doesn’t want to participate in this (or any part of it), I don’t make them.
+It’s written in my Haggadah, and I have basins, bowls, and towels ready.
+We will fill them half full with warm water when it’s time.
+I have one bowl or basin and one towel for every two to four people, so it doesn’t take too long.
 I ask the head of each family to wash those “under” them.
-I turn on the music and even though there is loads of laughter and awkwardness, my guests have told me it was deep and meaningful to them.
+I turn on the music, and even though there is loads of laughter and awkwardness, my guests have told me it was deep and meaningful to them.

 Take your time during your seder, and it will take time!
-This Haggadah should last 3-4 hours!
+This Haggadah can last 3-4 hours!
 Start at sundown.
 Warn your guests that it will be a late evening.
-Let the children munch on matzah whenever they want because it’s a long time until the dinner is actually served.
-You may also want to have a better snack on hand for the hungry littles.
+Let the children munch on matzah whenever they want, since it’s a long time until dinner is actually served.
+You may also want to have a better snack on hand for hungry littles.

 There will be lots of laughter and lulls (and bathroom runs) in between different parts of the Seder.
 I suppose some people have very formal and stiff seders, but not me.
-We laugh and have fun and celebrate!
-The things we do are somewhat unusual, so people giggle and it takes them time to participate at certain points.
+We laugh, have fun, and celebrate!
+The things we do are unusual, so people giggle, and it takes them time to participate at certain points.
 That’s okay!
-Let them take their time and have fun and talk and chat.
-During those times, I actually sit down and rest and drink some water.
+Let them take their time, have fun, talk, and chat.
 We even turn on music during those breaks.
-Find a fun Passover play list on Youtube and crank it!
+Find a fun Passover playlist on YouTube and crank it!
 Stopping the music also works as a good cue to quiet everyone down when it is time to begin again.
-Use those breaks to refill the wine/juice, drinking water and matzah if needed.
-We also used it to clean up spills-no biggie!
+Use those breaks to refill the wine/juice, drinking water, and matzah if needed.
+We also used it to clean up spills.

 A Side Table

-Another time saver I learned last year was to have a small side table set up to hold the “extras.”
-No one sat at this table, but I used it to have on hand near us some of the things we would need throughout the Seder so noone has to run to the kitchen.
-Let’s see if I can remember what I put on it: extra pitchers of ice water, extra pitchers of grape juice, the wine, loads of extra napkins, extra boxes of matzah, big bowl of charoset, the gift for the afikomen finder flowers, and a framed sign about Passover.
+Another time-saver I learned last year was to set up a small side table to hold the extras.
+No one sat at this table, but I used it to keep some of the things we would need throughout the Seder within reach, so no one has to run to the kitchen.
+It held extra pitchers of ice water, extra pitchers of grape juice, the wine, loads of extra napkins, extra boxes of matzah, a big bowl of charoset, the gift for the afikomen finder, flowers, and a framed sign about Passover.
 It was truly very utilitarian and came in very handy!

-I bought extra pitchers at the Dollar General so I’d have lots of sparkling grape juice and ice water already made.
+I bought extra pitchers so I’d have lots of sparkling grape juice and ice water ready.
 Have helpers to refill cups at the right times.
 The leader can keep reading while they work to save time.

 Eating and Singing